Speakers Series Honoring Rabbi Michael S. Siegel

 From Strength to Strength—a special year to honor Rabbi Michael Siegel’s extraordinary leadership and service to our community.

-Join Rabbi Michael Siegel in conversation with esteemed former rabbis of Anshe Emet as they reflect on their journeys and share insights into the evolving role of rabbinic leadership in America.
-Together, they will explore the challenges, opportunities, and visions shaping the future of the American rabbinate in a changing Jewish landscape.
+See Rabbi Michael Siegel in conversation with esteemed former rabbis of Anshe Emet as they reflect on their journeys and share insights into the evolving role of rabbinic leadership in America.
+Together, they explore the challenges, opportunities, and visions shaping the future of the American rabbinate in a changing Jewish landscape.

 Rabbi Heather Altman